 7. Not using a Cache Plugin

-Use of a cache plugin is one of the key requirements to make a WordPress website load faster and properly in browsers.
-The major function of cache plugin is to prepare and maintain copies of all pages of the website or blog so they can load up quickly to provide users with optimum experience.
+The use of a cache plugin is one of the key requirements to make a WordPress website load faster and properly in browsers.
+The major function of a cache plugin is to prepare and maintain copies of all pages of the website or blog so they can load up quickly to provide users with an optimum experience.

 8. Ignoring Website Backup